athulSat/athulSat/README.md

 - 👋 Hi, I’m Athul Satheesh( @athulSat)
-- 🌱 I’m currently learning
+- 🌱 Interested in Electronics and programming
 - 📫 How to reach me : Email:athul28satheesh@gamil.com

 <!---